-The rapid spread of the coronavirus outbreak, severe global economic shock, low oil prices, and asset price volatility are creating a severe and extensive credit shock across many sectors, regions and markets.
+The coronavirus pandemic, the weakened global economic outlook, low oil prices and asset price declines are sustaining a severe and extensive credit shock across many sectors, regions and markets.
 The combined credit effects of these developments are unprecedented.
-The airport sector has been one of the most significantly affected by the shock, given its sensitivity to consumer demand and sentiment.
-HF remains exposed to the reduction in passenger volumes as a result of the coronavirus epidemic, which has left it vulnerable to shifts in market sentiment in these unprecedented operating conditions, while HF is also exposed to the outbreak continuing to spread.
+The airport sector is one of the sectors most significantly affected by the shock given its exposure to travel restrictions and sensitivity to consumer demand and sentiment.
+The credit profile of HF reflects the impact on the company of the breadth and severity of the shock, and the broad deterioration in credit quality it has triggered.
 Moody's regards the coronavirus outbreak as a social risk under its ESG framework, given the substantial implications for public health and safety.